Emirates Capital Asset Management (ECAM)

 1 Month Rolling Currency Performance

-• Over the past 1 month rolling period the top performing currency has been the Australian Dollar with the US Dollar index lagging.
+- Over the past 1 month rolling period the top performing currency has been Gold with the US Dollar Index lagging.

 Past Week Currency Performance

-• Over the past week the top performing major currency was the US Dollar Index with the British Pound lagging.
+- Over the past week the top performing major currency was Gold with the Canadian Dollar lagging.

 U.S. Dollar: (Bearish Bias)